Quramy/tsuquyomi/README.md

 ### Refactor
 #### Rename symbols

-Using the command `:TsuquyomiRenameSymbol`, you can rename the identifier under the cursor to a new name.
+Using the command `:TsuRenameSymbol`, you can rename the identifier under the cursor to a new name.

-If you want to rename identifiers including in comments, you can use `:TsuquyomiRenameSymbolC` command.
+If you want to rename identifiers including in comments, you can use `:TsuRenameSymbolC` command.
 For example, this command is useful when you want rename `opt` in the following code:

 ```typescript